Observable Gravitational Waves from Hyperkination in Palatini Gravity and Beyond: Mode function matching

-where the overall constant and phase has been chosen such that the mode functions have the correct sub-horizon limit ($y\gg 1$).
-We match this equation (and its derivative) with Eq. \eqref{adifbahsudf} (and its derivative) at time $\eta_{\rm kin}$, \textit{i.e.}, at
+where the overall constant and phase has been chosen such that the mode functions have a simple sub-Hubble ($y\gg 1$) limit, as discussed below Eq.~\eqref{eq:v_k_cases}.
+We match this equation (and its derivative) with Eq.~\eqref{adifbahsudf} (and its derivative) at time $\eta_{\rm kin}$, \textit{i.e.}, at

 where we have taken into account that $\eta_{\rm kin}\gg\eta_{\rm end}$.
 To avoid clutter we also define $r\equiv e^{i\pi/4}\sqrt{\pi/2}$.
 Equating the mode functions gives

 while doing so for the derivatives gives